wrattler/wrattler-design/data-store/data-store.md

 [@DBLP:journals/corr/abs-1201-4089], [@nardi2003introduction], and
 [@cameron1999sets].

-Almost certainly I am abusing the terms “model” and “interpretation.”
+Almost certainly I am misusing the terms “model” and “interpretation.”

 Recall that logic is an abstract game of syntax, consisting of: a description of how to construct certain strings of symbols; a certain starting set of strings;